Sutrajāl: Revelations of Gossamer

 Animation: Tim Quinlan

-Properties Designer & Constructor: Kezia Germ
+Properties Designer & Constructor: Kezia Florence

 Dancers: Lizzette Chapa, Ananya Chatterjea, Renée Copeland, Toan Thanh Doan, Alexandra Eady, Kealoha Ferreira, Julia Gay, Orlando Hunter, Hui Niu Wilcox, Alessandra Lebea Williams, Laichee Yang, Magnolia Yang Sao Yia